textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 Now you're getting somewhere!
 You've just told Textpattern to call the `hw_panel()` function when someone visits the abc_admin_hello_world sub-panel (what users will see labeled as "My hello plugin").

-The `pagetop()` function is another Textpattern function that renders the primary navigation regions (**Content**, **Presentation**, **Admin**, etc.) of the admin-side interface.
+The `pagetop()` function is another Textpattern function that renders the primary navigation regions (**Content**, **Presentation**, **Admin**, etc.) of the administration-side interface.
 The function's mandatory first argument is the name to display in the browser's `<title>` tag.
 After that, you can display anything you like; draw buttons, UI elements, text, whatever.
 The trick then is to make it do something.

 ## Responding to a plugin step